DenisCarriere/geocoder/README.rst

     'status': 'OK'}
     ...

-GeoJSON is a format for geographic data structures.
+GeoJSON is a widely used, open format for encoding geographic data, and is supported by a number of popular applications.

 .. code-block:: pycon